Feb 07, 2023

 WordPress Mix Content Error: Easy Way to Fix It

 If you run into a mixed content warning on your WordPress site, don’t just wave it off.
 This warning indicates misconfiguration.
 This warning may lead to a more serious problem if not addressed, but luckily you can fix mixed content warnings fairly easily.

-In this article, we will learn what a mixed content warning is, why it is important, and how to fix it easily.
+In this WordPress tutorial, we will learn what a mixed content warning is, why it is important, and how to fix it easily.

 Depending on your browser, you will find different information that indicates the mixed content warning.

 Basically, the warning informs that there is insecure content found on your website’s page.
 In most cases, this happens after migrating from HTTP to HTTPS.